Ziconius/FudgeC2/README.md

 ## Campaigns
 #### What is a campaign?
-A campaign is a method of organising a red team, which allows access control to be applies at a per user/per implant basis
+A campaign is a method of organising a red team, which allows access control to be applied on aper user basis

 Each campaign contains a unique name and, implants, and logs while a user can be a member of multiple campaigns